rotki/rotki/docs/api.rst

    :reqjsonarr string derivation_path: The derivation path from which to start deriving addresses relative to the xpub.
    :reqjsonarr string[optional] xpub_type: An optional type to denote the type of the given xpub.
 If omitted the prefix xpub/ypub/zpub is used to determine the type.
 The valid xpub types are: ``"p2pkh"``, ``"p2sh_p2wpkh"``, ``"wpkh"`` and ``"p2tr"``.
    :reqjsonarr string[optional] label: An optional label to describe the new extended public key
-   :reqjsonarr list[optional] tags: An optional list of tags to attach to the xpub
+   :reqjsonarr list[optional] tags: An optional list of tags to attach to the xpub.
+Can be null.
+Should never be an empty list.
    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not

    **Example Response**: